Maria Sibylla Merian

 Merian received her artistic training from her stepfather, Jacob Marrel, a student of the still life painter Georg Flegel.
 Merian published her first book of natural illustrations in 1675.
 She had started to collect insects as an adolescent.
 At age 13, she raised silkworms.
 In 1679, Merian published the first volume of a two-volume series on caterpillars; the second volume followed in 1683.
 Each volume contained 50 plates that she engraved and etched.
 Merian documented evidence on the process of metamorphosis and the plant hosts of 186 European insect species.
 Along with the illustrations Merian included descriptions of their life cycles.

 In 1699, Merian travelled to Dutch Guiana to study and record the tropical insects native to the region.
 In 1705, she published Metamorphosis Insectorum Surinamensium.
 Merian's Metamorphosis has been credited with influencing a range of naturalist illustrators.
 Because of her careful observations and documentation of the metamorphosis of the butterfly, Merian is considered by David Attenborough to be among the more significant contributors to the field of entomology.
 She discovered many new facts about insect life through her studies.
 Until her careful, detailed work, it had been thought that insects were "born of mud" by spontaneous generation.
+Her pioneering research in illustrating and describing the various stages of development, from egg to larva to pupa and finally to adult, dispelled the notion of spontaneous generation and established the idea that insects undergo distinct and predictable life cycles.